 Why Are Your Plant Leaves Turning White?

-A plant turns white is caused by a number of reason such as dying leaves, not enough chlorophyll production, different types of fungal attacks, nutritional insufficiency, and even the growth of different bacteria.
+💥 A plant that turns white is caused by several reasons such as dying leaves, not enough chlorophyll production, different types of fungal attacks, nutritional insufficiency, and even the growth of different bacteria.

 – Sunscald